-18 Things To Do in Boston
+Things to Do in Boston

 18 Things to Do in Boston (Complete Guide for Visitors & Locals)

-1. Walk the Freedom Trail
+1. Explore the Freedom Trail

-Walking the Freedom Trail is one of the most rewarding ways to experience Boston’s history firsthand.
+Exploring the Freedom Trail is one of the most rewarding ways to experience Boston’s history firsthand.
 This iconic 2.5-mile red-brick path connects 16 historically significant sites, starting at Boston Common and ending at the Bunker Hill Monument.
 Most visitors spend 2 to 3 hours completing the full route, though it’s easy to explore shorter sections if you’re short on time.

 Insider tip: Starting early in the morning or splitting the trail into sections helps avoid peak crowds around Faneuil Hall and the North End.

 Along the way, you’ll pass landmarks tied to the American Revolution, including historic churches, burial grounds, meeting halls, and waterfront views, making it one of the most educational things to see in Boston.
-The trail is best suited for first-time visitors, history lovers, school groups, and curious walkers who want context rather than just sightseeing.
+You can follow the trail at your own pace for free by simply tracing the red line through the city.

 2. Relax in Boston Common and Public Garden